msalehisedeh/wizard-query/README.md

 	}
 );

-// will return author and title of books in sample1 and
+// will return author and title of books in scientific file and
-// entire book contents in sample2
+// entire book contents in fictional file this.wizardService.arraySelect(
-this.wizardService.arraySelect(
 	[
-		{path: 'books.book',in: 'sample2'},
+		{path: 'books.book',in: 'fictional'},
-		{path: 'books.book.author',in: 'sample1'},
+		{path: 'books.book.author',in: 'scientific'},
-		{path: 'books.book.title',in: 'sample1'}
+		{path: 'books.book.title',in: 'scientific'}
 	], this.publicationHandler
 ).subscribe(
 	(success) => {